JnRmml/node_quality_assure/README.md

-# Issue Tracker
+# Sudoku Solver

-This is the boilerplate for the Issue Tracker project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/quality-assurance/quality-assurance-projects/issue-tracker
+This is the boilerplate with a solution for the Sudoku Solver project.
+Instructions for building the project can be found at https://www.freecodecamp.org/learn/quality-assurance/quality-assurance-projects/

+The algorithm is just a backtracking approach.